laykos0/laykos0/README.md

 ## About me

-Hi, I'm Jakub Rybak, a second year student at KTH Royal Institute of Technology in Stockholm studying BSc in Information and Communication Technology.
+Hi, I'm Jakub Rybak, a third year student at KTH Royal Institute of Technology in Stockholm studying BSc in Information and Communication Technology.

 ### Projects